Axiomatic Closure Operations, Phantom Extensions, and Solidity: Big and Finite Closure Axioms

 \begin{prop} Let $(R, \mathfrak{m})$ be a local domain.
 The following are equivalent: \begin{rlist} \item There exists a closure operation $c$ that satisfies the big axioms (1)--(7). \item There exists a closure operation $d$ that satisfies the finite axioms (1)--(7). \item There exists a balanced big Cohen-Macaulay module $B$ over $R$. \end{rlist} \end{prop} \begin{proof} (i) implies (ii) is obvious with $d=c$. (ii) implies (iii) is the main result (Theorem 3.16) of \cite{D10}.
 To see (iii) implies (i), we just note that the proof of Theorem 4.2 in \cite{D10} suffices as finite generation of modules is irrelevant to the arguments, even though the theorem is stated to prove the existence of an operation meeting the finite axioms. \end{proof}

 Although the proposition above implies that a closure operation $d$ meeting the finite axioms implies the existence of an operation $c$ meeting the big axioms, there is nothing guaranteeing that $c$ and $d$ agree for finitely generated modules.
+Indeed, the closure $d$ induces a big Cohen-Macaulay module $B$, which in turn induces a closure operation $c$ using extension and contraction from $B$, but those need not be the same.
 On the other hand, an operation satisfying the finite axioms can be extended to one meeting the big axioms using the idea of finitistic tight closure given in \cite[Definition 8.19]{HH90}.

 \begin{prop} Let $(R, \mathfrak{m})$ be a local domain.
 Suppose that $cl$ is an operation on modules that satisfies the finite axioms.
 Then $cl$ can be extended to all modules so that the extended operation satisfies the big axioms. \end{prop} \begin{proof} Given a notion of $N_M^{cl}$ for finitely generated modules $N\subseteq M$ that satisfies the finite axioms, we extend $cl$ to all modules $N\subseteq M$ via $u\in N_M^{cl}$ if and only if there exists a finitely generated submodule $M_0 \subseteq M$ such that $u \in (N\cap M_0)_{M_0}^{cl}$.
 This definition leaves $N_M^{cl}$ unchanged for finitely generated modules $M$ due to the inclusion $\iota: M_0\to M$, the containments $N\cap M_0 \subseteq N \subseteq M$, and finite axioms (4) and (3).
 Thus, this definition is an extension of $cl$ to arbitrary modules.